Properties of Gromov-Witten invariants defined via global Kuranishi charts: Intersection theory on orbifolds

 \subsection{Orbifolds}

 In this appendix, we prove several results we needed in the previous sections.
 They mainly consist of projection formulas and the definition of a trace map in a quite general setting.
 We found neither in the literature in the form, respectively, generality necessary for our purposes.
 For us, an \emph{orbifold} is a tuple $\fX = (\cc{\fX},[X])$, where $\cc{\fX}$ is a topological space, called the \emph{coarse moduli space of $\fX$}, $X$ is a (topological or smooth) proper \'etale groupoid and $[\,]$ denotes its Morita equivalence class.
-Here proper means that the source and target map combine to give a proper map $X_1\to X_0\times X_0$, while the groupoid is \'etale if both source and target map are local homeomorphisms (or diffeomorphisms). $X$ is called a \emph{presentation} of $\fX$.
+Here proper means that the source and target maps combine to give a proper map $X_1\to X_0\times X_0$, while the groupoid is \'etale if both source and target map are local homeomorphisms, respectively diffeomorphisms. $X$ is called a \emph{presentation} of $\fX$.
 Refer to \cite{Be04} for more details.
-By \cite[Corollary 1.2]{Par22}, any orbifold can be represented by a \emph{global quotient}, that is, a proper \'etale groupoid of the form $[G\times M\rightrightarrows M]$ where $G$ is a compact Lie group acting almost freely, and possibly smoothly, on the manifold $M$.
+By \cite[Corollary~1.2]{Par22}, any orbifold with only finitely many isotropy types can be represented by a \emph{global quotient}, that is, a proper \'etale groupoid of the form $[G\times M\rightrightarrows M]$ where $G$ is a compact Lie group acting almost freely, and possibly smoothly, on the manifold $M$.
 We denote by $[M/G]$ the orbifold presented by such a global quotient.
 A proper \'etale groupoid $X = [X_1\rightrightarrows X_0]$ is \emph{orientable} if $X_0$ and $X_1$ are orientable and if the source and target maps from $X_1$ to $X_0$ are orientation-preserving.
 We call an orbifold \emph{orientable} if each representing groupoid is orientable.
 Thus, $[M/G]$ is orientable if and only if $M$ is orientable and and $G$ acts by orientation-preserving homeomorphisms.

-\begin{remark} This notion of orientability is strictly stronger than orientability of the coarse moduli space as the example of the Klein bottle (whose quotient by an $S^1$-action is $S^1$ itself) shows. \end{remark}
+\begin{remark} This notion of orientability is strictly stronger than requiring the orientability of the coarse moduli space as the example of the Klein bottle shows, whose quotient by an $S^1$-action is $S^1$ itself. \end{remark}

 By \cite[p.27]{Be04}, there is a canonical isomorphism

 Let $q \cl M_G \to M/G$ denote the canonical map to the quotient; it defines by \cite[Proposition 36]{Be04} an isomorphism

 As the coarse moduli space of an oriented orbifold is an oriented homology $\bQ$-manifold, it satisfies rational Poincar\'e duality